-Want to know how you can help get the gospel in your local newspaper?
+Want to know how you can help get some good news in your local newspaper?
 I’m Carey Kinsolving and I write a family-friendly, Bible-oriented, syndicated column called “Kids Talk About God.”

 Sample some of my past columns and see what you think.
 If you’d like to see this column in your local newspaper, you can help this happen by contacting the editor.
 You should be able to find the editor’s name and email on the newspaper’s website or the newspaper itself.
-If not, give them a call.
+If not, give your local newspaper a call.

 Below is suggested language for the email to send to editors.
 You can add your own remarks about why you would like to see the column in this newspaper, and sign your own name to it.

 You can also help by sharing this on your own Facebook page!

 Carey Kinsolving started writing this column in 2000 because he discovered kids are loaded with humor, insight, inspiration and honesty.
 They ask all the big questions about God that many adults think but won’t ask.
 Of course, kids have answers as well, which makes for an interesting and inspirational read.